Jibaru/gostore/README.md

 ## Get started

-Download the latest version of gostore for your os.
+Download the latest version of gostore for your operating system.
 Make a directory at the same level of the binary.

 ```bash